 4. Improved Data Scraping Efficiency

 Web crawlers typically need to make a large number of concurrent requests, which can easily trigger detection and bans.
-By using a cloud proxy, crawlers can randomly switch between different IP addresses, avoiding IP bans from frequent requests and improving the success rate and efficiency of data scraping.
+By using a cloud proxy, crawlers can randomly switch between different IP addresses, and improving the success rate and efficiency of data scraping.

 5. Optimize Access Speed